vogt4nick/recipes.vogt4nick.com/src/en/book/breads/leaven-breads/flaxseed-rye.md

     | Salt              |        |          |   9 g |   9 g |     1.8 % |

 === "Directions"
-    1. **Preferment leaven.** Mix starter, flour, and water until just incorporated.
+    1. **Leaven.** Mix starter, flour, and water until just incorporated.
 Seal, and rest 12 hours at room temperature.
     2. **Autolyse.** Blend the flours and flaxseed until homogenous.
 Add water, and mix until just incorporated.
 Cover and rest 45 minutes.
-    3. **Mix.** Add salt and preferment to the autolysed dough, and mix by hand using the [pincer method](https://www.youtube.com/watch?v=HoY7CPw0E1s) until becomes a homogenous mass.
+    3. **Mix.** Add salt and leaven to the autolysed dough, and mix by hand using the [pincer method](https://www.youtube.com/watch?v=HoY7CPw0E1s) until becomes a homogenous mass.
     4. **Knead.** Slap & fold 2 minutes to develop gluten.
     5. **Bulk ferment** 9 hours total.
 Knead intermittently for the first 3h 30m: for the first hour, briefly slap & fold every 15 minutes; rest one hour; for the final 1h 30m, briefly slap & fold every 30 minutes.
 Finally, rest another 5h 30m.
     6. **Shape** into a medium-tight ball.